-The generator is rated for a noise of 74.5 dBA (just slightly more noisy than a dishwasher).
-Its starting mechanisms include a simple traditional pull-start mechanism and a convenient and easy-to-use electric starter (battery included).
+At a noise rating of 74.5 dBA (just slightly more noisy than a shower), this generator can be started via a simple traditional pull-start mechanism, or a convenient and easy-to-use electric starter (battery included).
 To add further convenience, the EF7200DE can be remotely started (separate purchase).

-The EF7200DE can operate for around 12 hours at 50% load with a full tank (fuel consumption around 0.58 GPH), due to its fuel capacity of 6.9 gallons.
+Thanks to a fuel capacity of 6.9 gallons, the EF7200DE can operate for around 12 hours at 50% load with a full tank (fuel consumption around 0.58 GPH).

 Even though this Yamaha generator isn't quite RV Ready, its L5-30R receptacle allows an easy RV connection via an L5-30P to TT-30R adaptor.
-Besides, as the EF7200DE holds a twist-lock L14-30R receptacle, it is transfer switch ready: you'll easily be able to connect it to your breaker box to power your home during a power outage.
+Besides, since the EF7200DE bears a twist-lock L14-30R receptacle, it is transfer switch ready: it is easily connectible to a breaker box and can power your home in case of a power outage.

-The dimensions of the Yamaha EF7200DE, which are L21.9 x W29 x H31.5 in, and its typical, open frame design provides stability and enables the generator to be raised above ground level.
-The featured design is ideal for the outdoors and all tough environments.
+The Yamaha EF7200DE has a conventional, open frame design, of the following dimensions: L21.9 x W29 x H31.5 in, which offers support and allows it to be raised above ground level.
+The generator is designed for ideal use outdoors and in rough environments.

 Yamaha's Oil Watch warning system gives you an extra peace of mind.
 This feature enhances long-term durability by preventing engine damage and costly repairs.
 Once the oil begins to run low, the generator automatically shuts off and cannot be re-started until oil is added.